aejenk/glitchup/SELFNOTES.md

 - **test:** adding missing tests
 - **chore:** changes to build process / auxiliary tools / libraries such as documentation generation

+## Bugs:

+- Something about `Loops` causes a Permission Error when renaming the temporary file.